Jsewill/morton/README.md

 # Morton
-  A Go library designed to implement N-dimensional coordinate encoding/decoding to/from Morton (Z-Order Curve) Order.
+  A Go library designed to implement N-dimensional coordinate encoding/decoding to/from Morton Order (Z-Order Curve).

   What makes this library unique is its dynamic nature.
 It really is N-dimensional, only limited by type width (more on this later).
 It accomplishes this by generating its components at creation, rather than using static tables and hardcoded magic bits.